Herman Joseph Alerding: Priesthood

-Alerding was transferred to St. Joseph Parish in Indianapolis in 1874, there overseeing the construction of a church, rectory, and parochial school.
-He briefly served as procurator of the adjoining St. Joseph Seminary until it was closed the following year.
+Alerding was transferred to St. Joseph Parish in Indianapolis, Indiana, in 1874, there overseeing the construction of a church, rectory, and parochial school.
+He briefly served as procurator of the adjoining St. Joseph Seminary until it closed the following year.
 In 1883, Alerding published A History of the Catholic Church in the Diocese of Vincennes.
 Alerding was stricken by typhoid fever and took a trip to Europe to recover in 1884.

 Bishop of Fort Wayne

-On August 30, 1900, Alerding was appointed the fourth bishop of the Diocese of Fort Wayne by Pope Leo XIII.
+On August 30, 1900, Alerding was appointed the fourth bishop of Fort Wayne by Pope Leo XIII.
 He received his episcopal consecration on November 30, 1900, from Archbishop William Elder, with Bishops Denis O'Donaghue and Henry K. Moeller serving as co-consecrators, at the Cathedral of the Immaculate Conception in Fort Wayne.
 He presided over a diocesan synod in November 1903.
 His pew-rent policy was expressly opposed by Archbishop Diomede Falconio, the apostolic delegate to the United States.

 During World War I, Alerding established the Fort Wayne Diocesan War Council.
 In a pastoral letter issued in December 1918, Alerding declared, "We deserved the infliction of this terrible war and its awful consequences."
 Under Alerding's administration, the number of diocesan priests nearly doubled from 109 in 1900 to 210 in 1925.
 In 1900, the diocese had 102 churches with resident pastors, 39 mission churches, and 73 parochial schools; in 1924, there were 148 churches with resident pastors, 31 mission churches, and 106 parochial schools.